 \section{Introduction}

-In the view of solid-state applications, it is of utmost importance to be able to accurately calculate magnetic exchange interactions and predict the correct critical temperatures for all kinds of materials in different geometries (from bulk, to thin films, to nano structures).
-Furthermore for a fundamental understanding of the materials magnetic response to different stimuli, as well as for a multitude of applications in solid state physics, it is necessary to properly describe spin excitations: collective spin excitations (spin waves) or single particle excitations (Stoner excitations).
+In the view of solid-state applications, it is of utmost importance to be able to accurately calculate magnetic exchange interactions and predict the correct critical temperatures for all kinds of materials in different geometries (from bulk, to thin films, to nano-structures).
+This is the reason why the present study focuses on developing a method that can properly describe the magnetic interactions in a wide range of systems, with collinear or non-collinear magnetic structures.

-Building on the formulation of Andersen's Force theorem\cite{efermi,Heine,KubandMe} the works by Liechtenstein et al.~\cite{Liechtenstein:1984br} and Oswald et al.~\cite{Oswald:1985hs} introduced the magnetic force theorem (MFT).
-The general formulation by Liechtenstein et al.~\cite{Liechtenstein:1984br,Liechtenstein:1987br} is one of the most widely used method for the determination of inter-atomic exchange interactions since it it may be applied to any collinear magnetic configuration.
+Building on the formulation of Andersen's force theorem\cite{efermi,Heine,KubandMe} the works by Liechtenstein et al.~\cite{Liechtenstein:1984br} and Oswald et al.~\cite{Oswald:1985hs} introduced the magnetic force theorem (MFT).
+The general formulation by Liechtenstein et al.~\cite{Liechtenstein:1984br,Liechtenstein:1987br} is one of the most widely used methods for the determination of inter-atomic exchange interactions since it may be applied to any collinear magnetic configuration.
 The great utility of the theorem for the electronic structure community is due to the fact that the exchange interactions are determined from non-self consistent calculations that are orders of magnitude faster than most self-consistent approaches.

-Developments in time dependent density functional theory (TD-DFT) and many body perturbation theory have made it possible to access the full dynamical magnetic susceptibility~\cite{dyn1,dyn2,dyn3,dyn4}, which give detailed information of both magnon and Stoner excitations, the latter not being accessible by the different versions of MFT calculations that operate in the adiabatic approximation.
-However, by a multi-code and multi-scale approach using ab initio, atomistic spin-dynamics and Monte Carlo calculations, magnon excitations and magnetic phase transitions may be accurately simulated for larger systems\cite{Spindyn,review,Lezaic:2013ea}.
+Developments in time-dependent density functional theory (TD-DFT) and many body perturbation theory have made it possible to access the full dynamical magnetic susceptibility~\cite{dyn1,dyn2,dyn3,dyn4}, which gives detailed information on both magnon and Stoner excitations, the latter not being accessible by the different versions of MFT calculations that operate in the adiabatic approximation.
+However, by a multi-code and multi-scale approach using \textit{ab initio} calculations, Monte Carlo and atomistic spin-dynamics simulations, magnon excitations and magnetic phase transitions may be accurately simulated for larger systems\cite{Spindyn,review,Lezaic:2013ea}.